kennedymj97/msc-2048-ai/Notes.md

 [x] Only allow moves in try sequence in ban sequence in greedy [x] Measure greedy time
-[x] Enforce redundant snake not created in the constructor [] Remeasure progressive brute force time with new try rule generation [] Brute force a good number of strategies for 100 runs so I can plot a good histogram [] Local search for strategies
+[x] Enforce redundant snake not created in the constructor
-[] Iterated local search for strategies
-[] Fix evaluation of strategies from file
-[] Write formal description of language

 **Greedy search:**